Simple Macrobiotic Meals: Oat Millet Porridge, Miso Soup, Brown Rice & Peanuts Recipes

 - Stock your pantry with healthy 'convenience' foods and a variety of whole grains, including those which are quicker cooking, such as quinoa, bulgur, and even white rice if you enjoy it

-- Make pressed salads or naturally fermented (brined) vegetables so you always have some type of vegetable on hand
+- Make pressed salads or naturally fermented (brined) vegetables so you always have some type of vegetable on hand.

 I'm hoping to inspire a new generation of young and old alike to embrace a vegan / plant-based macrobiotic mindset, for greater personal and planetary peace and balance.
 When understood, the macrobiotic principles ~ rooted in ancient Taoist and Chinese medicine ~ can empower individuals to learn how to better manage their health by understanding the nature of their symptoms, and adjusting accordingly.